osshalakhina/uiux/README.md

 # ui/ux

-Mocups for "Best Coffee Machine" with video presentation made in Adobe XD.
+Mocups for "Best Coffee Machine" with video presentation.
+Made in Adobe XD.

 # Preview